 This program equips men and women to work under a pastor's guidance and direction in a congregation.
 The B.A. in Lay Ministry is a dual major degree that requires students to specialize in two areas of ministry.
 The specializations include evangelism, missions, parish teaching, youth ministry, and pre-deaconess/social ministry (for men, and for women who intend to enroll in the deaconess programs at either of the Lutheran Church - Missouri Synod seminaries).
+Students must have a minimum of 126 credits in order to graduate as part of the lay ministry program.
 Because of the nature of this work all lay ministry students must demonstrate good human relations skills and a life worthy of Christian example.
 Graduates are solemnly called to positions in congregations or agencies, and are eligible to be rostered in the Lutheran Church - Missouri Synod with the designation "Minister of Religion Commissioned - Lay Minister."
 Concordia University Wisconsin is the only synod school at which this program is offered.
 Application involves steps in addition to application to the university.
 Applicants for the Lay Ministry B. A. should contact the Lay Ministry office for application information.

-LAY MINISTRY MAJOR (Dual major required: Theology and Lay Ministry) 32 crs.
+LAY MINISTRY MAJOR (Dual major required: Theology and Lay Ministry) 32 crs

-COMM 201 Interpersonal Communication - 3 crs.
 HHP 209 First Aid and CPR - 2 crs.

 REL 233 Communicating Bible Messages - 3 crs.

 REL XXX Theology Elective I - 3 crs.

 REL XXX Theology Elective II - 3 crs.

-Specialization AAA (see program director for details): Elective I - 3 crs.
+Specialization AAA (see program director for details):

+Elective I - 3 crs.

 Elective II - 3 crs.

 Elective III - 3 crs.

-Specialization BBB (see program director for details): Elective I - 3 crs.
+Specialization BBB (see program director for details):

+Elective I - 3 crs.

 Elective II - 3 crs.

 Elective III - 3 crs.